intsystems/BMM/projects.md

 ## Project list, spring 2025

-### Outer-loop gradient-based hyperparameter optimization
+### Long-horrizon gradient-based hyperparameter optimization
 **Motivation**:  Hyperparameter optimization is a problem of finding suitable hyperparameters given a validation (or sometimes test) dataset.
 In contrast to classical hyperparameter optimization methods, gradient-based methods allow the researchers to perform hyperparameter optimization over a billion-dimmension search space.